linuxsimba/linuxsimba.github.io/_source/_posts/2016-02-06-mirantis-fuel-vagrant-libvirt.md

 In the Fuel GUI ensure that the 2nd interface _(eth1)_ is configured as the public, storage, management and private interface.
 Pictures of this can be found [here](/mirantis_pics.html)

+Ran into a few problems along the way.
+But got the setup up and running. the OS and Openstack installation took a really long time.
+Like 1 hour.
+Got a [couple of blog posts](/mirantis.html) documenting what problems were encountered.

 ### References

 * [Notes on Building Mirantis Vagrant Box using packer]({% post_url 2016-02-07-building-mirantis-vagrant-box %})